NikkiDao/SQLAlchemy-challenge/README.md

 # Unit 10 Homework: Surf’s Up

-## Before You Begin

-1. Create a new repository for this project called `sqlalchemy-challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Add your Jupyter notebook and `app.py` to this folder.
-These will be the main scripts to run for analysis.

-4. Push the changes to GitHub or GitLab.

 ## Instructions

 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
 To help with your trip planning, you need to do some climate analysis on the area.
 The following sections outline the steps you must take to accomplish this task.